amalvarezme/python-chaski/docs/source/notebooks/readme.rst

 make it suitable for managing distributed systems.
 Here are some of the key features:

-**1. TCP and UDP Communication:** Chaski Confluent supports both TCP and UDP protocols, allowing for reliable and timely message delivery between nodes.
+**TCP and UDP Communication:** Chaski Confluent supports both TCP and UDP protocols, allowing for reliable and timely message delivery between nodes.
 The framework ensures efficient data transfer irrespective of the underlying network conditions.

-**2. Node Discovery and Pairing:** Automatic discovery of nodes based on shared subscription topics is a crucial feature.
+**Node Discovery and Pairing:** Automatic discovery of nodes based on shared subscription topics is a crucial feature.
 Chaski Confluent facilitates the pairing of nodes with common interests, making it easy to build dynamic and scalable network topologies.

-**3. Ping and Latency Management:** The framework includes built-in mechanisms for measuring latency between nodes through ping operations.
+**Ping and Latency Management:** The framework includes built-in mechanisms for measuring latency between nodes through ping operations.
 This helps in maintaining healthy connections and ensures that communication within the network is optimal.

-**4. Subscription Management:** Nodes can subscribe to specific topics, and messages are routed efficiently based on these subscriptions.
+**Subscription Management:** Nodes can subscribe to specific topics, and messages are routed efficiently based on these subscriptions.
 This allows for effective communication and data exchange only with relevant nodes.

-**5. Keep-alive and Disconnection Handling:** Chaski Confluent ensures that connections between nodes remain active by implementing keep-alive checks.
+**Keep-alive and Disconnection Handling:** Chaski Confluent ensures that connections between nodes remain active by implementing keep-alive checks.
 If a connection is lost, the framework handles reconnection attempts gracefully to maintain network integrity.

-**6. Remote Method Invocation:** The Chaski Remote class enables remote method invocation and interaction across distributed nodes.
+**Remote Method Invocation:** The Chaski Remote class enables remote method invocation and interaction across distributed nodes.
 Nodes can communicate transparently, invoking methods and accessing attributes on remote objects as if they were local.